Have People Lost Their Compassion?

 In the pages of my book, UPLIFTED: 12 Minutes to More Joy, Faith, Peace, Kindness & Vitality, I take you back to the basics and show you how to live a more harmonious, balanced and soul-satisfying life in simple, practical ways.

-To learn more about or to order one of my other holistic health and lifestyle books, Wired for High-Level Wellness, please click HERE.
-To read the entire Foreword for this book, click HERE.
+To learn more about or to order one of my other holistic health and lifestyle books, A HUG IN A MUG: Revitalize with Fruits, Veggies, Juices, Soups, Spices, Teas & Healthy Living Extras, please click HERE.
+To read the entire Foreword and see the Table of Content for this book, click HERE.

 On the popular, international radio show, COAST-TO-COAST AM with host George Noory, we talk about USING GRATITUDE, KINDNESS & POSITIVITY TO HEAL YOUR BODY & ENRICH YOUR LIFE.
 We cover many topics, including how to increase longevity, put wings under your confidence, assuage fatigue and depression, reduce inflammation, bolster immunity and energy, strengthen your brain power, feel and look 10 years younger in 30 days and much more.
 To listen now, please click HERE.